kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md

 \(2\) *Tag or record attached to part.* A tag or other record may be attached to the part.
 The tag or record must include the part number, serial number, and current life status of the part.
 Each time the part is removed from a type certificated product, either a new tag or record must be created, or the existing tag or record must be updated with the current life status.

 \(3\) *Non-permanent marking.* The part may be legibly marked using a non-permanent method showing its current life status.
 The life status must be updated each time the part is removed from a type certificated product, or if the mark is removed, another method in this section may be used.
-The mark must be accomplished in accordance with the instructions under §45.16 of this chapter in order to maintain the integrity of the part.
+The mark must be accomplished in accordance with the instructions under [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.16   Marking of life-limited parts.|§45.16]] of this chapter in order to maintain the integrity of the part.

 \(4\) *Permanent marking.* The part may be legibly marked using a permanent method showing its current life status.
 The life status must be updated each time the part is removed from a type certificated product.
-Unless the part is permanently removed from use on type certificated products, this permanent mark must be accomplished in accordance with the instructions under §45.16 of this chapter in order to maintain the integrity of the part.
+Unless the part is permanently removed from use on type certificated products, this permanent mark must be accomplished in accordance with the instructions under [[Volume 1/C Aircraft/0045 Identification and registration marking.md#§45.16   Marking of life-limited parts.|§45.16]] of this chapter in order to maintain the integrity of the part.

 \(5\) *Segregation.* The part may be segregated using methods that deter its installation on a type-certificated product.
 These methods must include, at least—